Limerence: Passionate and companionate love

 Limerence is often associated with "passionate love", with Elaine Hatfield considering them synonymous, and commenting in 2016 that they're "much the same".
 Many researchers have considered them synonymous.
 Passionate love is:

 A state of intense longing for union with an other.
 Reciprocated love (union with the other) is associated with fulfillment and ecstasy.
 Unrequited love (separation) with emptiness; with anxiety, or despair.
 A state of profound physiological arousal.

 Passionate love is linked to passion, as in intense emotion: for example, joy and fulfillment, but also anguish and agony.
-According to Hatfield, passion is associated with a "hodgepodge of conflicting emotions", and the original meaning "was agony—as in Christ's passion."
-Passionate love is contrasted with companionate love: "the affection we feel for those with whom our lives are deeply entwined".
-Companionate love is said to be less intense, and often follows after passionate love in a relationship.
+According to Hatfield, passion is a "hodgepodge of conflicting emotions", and the original meaning "was agony—as in Christ's passion."
+Hatfield conceived of passionate love as an intense experience, capturing many features of limerence or the mania love style.
+Passionate love is commonly contrasted with companionate love, "the affection we feel for those with whom our lives are deeply entwined".

-In Love and Limerence, Dorothy Tennov also lists passionate love among her synonyms for limerence, and refers to one of Hatfield's earlier writings on the concept.
-Tennov's study, however, focused on the aspects of love which cause distress, and also on individuals over relationships.
+In Love and Limerence, Dorothy Tennov also lists passionate love among her synonyms for limerence, and refers to Hatfield's early writings on the concept.
+Tennov's study, however, focused on the aspects of love which cause distress, and on individuals over relationships.
 Another problem she encountered in her research was that informants would use terms like "passionate love", "romantic love" and "being in love" to refer to mental states other than what she refers to as limerence.
-Informants would use the word "obsession", yet not report the intrusive thoughts necessary to limerence, only that "thoughts of the person are frequent and pleasurable".
+Informants would use the word "obsession", yet not report the intrusive thoughts of limerence, only that "thoughts of the person are frequent and pleasurable".

-Passionate love is commonly measured with the Passionate Love Scale (PLS), originally designed to measure the state denoted by limerence.
-Later research found that the PLS has overly broad questions, and it actually has two general components (called factors): an obsession factor and a non-obsession factor.
-The PLS obsession factor has items like "Sometimes I feel I can't control my thoughts; they are obsessively on my partner." and "An existence without my partner would be dark and dismal."
-Limerence is comparable to passionate love with obsession:
+Passionate love is commonly measured with the Passionate Love Scale (PLS), which has been thought of as measuring the state denoted by limerence.
+However, research found that the PLS actually has two general components, obsessive and non-obsessive.
+Limerence is then compared to the obsessional element of passionate love (characterized by intrusive thinking, uncertainty, and mood swings).
+This research additionally found that love feelings without obsession can actually sustain in a relationship longer than previously thought.

-Passionate love, "a state of intense longing for union with another" [...], also referred to as [...] "limerence" (Tennov, 1979), includes an obsessive element, characterized by intrusive thinking, uncertainty, and mood swings.The PLS non-obsession factor has items like "For me, my partner is the perfect romantic partner." and "I want my partner—physically, emotionally, and mentally."
-These love feelings (without obsession) can sustain over a longer period, according to newer research.